cksystemsteaching/selfie/README.md

 In C\* and many other programming languages, such arithmetic expressions are standard and widely used in practice.
 You may want to try a few others and see how selfie responds.
 Below we show you the exact rules, written in EBNF, for constructing arithmetic expressions.

 Let us now experiment with something that goes beyond arithmetic expressions.
 How about a procedure that returns the larger of two given values?
-Here is a procedure called `max` with two formal parameters `n` and `m`:
+Here is a procedure called `max` that does exactly that:

 ```
 int max(int n, int m) {